 But as I sat in the silence, a scene unfolded in my head.
 I stood before the throne of God and He asked me to give an account of my actions as a biblical wife.
 I started to explain about my husband when God interrupted me, “Your husband?
 He is not here.
 This is about you.”
 My heart became heavy and I hung my head; I had no account to give.

-In that moment, I realized my behavior cannot be dependent on my husband.
+At that moment, I realized my behavior cannot be dependent on my husband.
 God expects me to be a biblical wife, even if my husband never embraces his godly role in our marriage.
 That is what 1 Peter 3:1-4 is all about; living a life that is pleasing to God—A life that reflects His nature to the world, and of course, to my husband.
 A life that asks what God expects from a wife, a godly wife.

 (This post contains affiliate links for your convenience.
 Click here for full disclosure.)

-How to be a biblical wife to an ungodly husband
+5 Steps to be a godly wife to an ungodly husband

 Prayer invites God to work in our lives.
 Start by asking God to help change you into the biblical wife He desires you to be.
 Ask Him to reveal the areas you need to work on and to give you the discipline to achieve personal and spiritual growth.

-Also pray for your husband.
+Also, pray for your husband.
 Only God can convict our husbands of their sin and mold them into godly men.
-But we can be our husband’s prayer warrior.
+But we can be our husband’s prayer warriors.
 Plead with God to work in your husband’s life and pray against attacks from the enemy.

 Biblical love cannot be conditional.
 It cannot depend on whether you feel loved, or whether you receive love in return.
-Even when it is hard and painful to do so, we must love.
+Even when it is hard and painful to do so, you must love your husband unconditionally.

 “It [Love] always protects, always trusts, always hopes, always perseveres.
 Love never fails.”
 1 Corinthians 13:7-8a (NIV)